Dismissalby Kate Russell

 - Where there is a pre-existing contractual arrangement and the agency is merely acting as an agent for the purposes of paying wages to the temp, it believed the tribunal would be entitled to conclude that these arrangements were a sham, and that the original contract was never brought to an end.

-While this was good news for employers, please note that The Agency Workers Regulations 2010 have now been enacted and are due to come into force on 1 October 2011.
-The Regulations will give new rights to agency workers after 12 weeks’ work and prohibit detrimental treatment or dismissal of agency workers on the ground of their status.
+While the James decision helped to clarify the status of agency workers, The Agency Workers Regulations 2010 which came into force on 1 October 2011 give certain rights to agency workers after 12 weeks’ work and prohibit detrimental treatment or dismissal of agency workers on the ground of their status.

-This means that agency workers will be entitled to the same basic working and employment conditions as those employed directly by the end-user (‘hirer’) on completion of 12 consecutive weeks in the same role for the same hirer.
+This means that agency workers are entitled to the same basic working and employment conditions as those employed directly by the end-user (‘hirer’) on completion of 12 consecutive weeks in the same role for the same hirer.

 Basic working and employment conditions are those relating to pay, working time, rest breaks and annual leave.
 Pay for these purposes is any amount paid in connection with the employment or engagement and includes bonuses, fees or commissions that are directly attributable to the amount or quality of the work done by the worker and benefits in the form of fixed value vouchers or stamps.
 Pay does not include contractual payments relating to sick leave, pension, redundancy or maternity, adoption or paternity leave.